 The mechanical system includes all interior and exterior components.

 8) Plumbing System

-In-House inspector will inspect and operate all fixtures, run several gallons of water through the plumbing waste pipes to thoroughly exercise the system.
-He will also leak check the pipes, look for signs of a dripping valve or valves, corrosion, reversed hot and cold water supply limited hot water or inadequate water pressure.
+The In-House inspector will examine and operate all fixtures, run several gallons of water through the plumbing waste pipes to thoroughly exercise the system.
+He will also leak check the pipes, look for signs of a dripping valve or valves, corrosion, reversed hot and cold water supply, limited hot water, or inadequate water pressure.